 Great Falls Park

 There are trails, wildlife sightings, and plenty of nature to explore on the 1,425 acres of woods and wetlands throughout this park in Alexandria.
 Hike along the paved, dirt, and boardwalk trails, and you’re practically guaranteed to spot turtles of all sizes, frogs, great blue herons, cardinals, and a variety of other birds.
 The entire hike is just over a mile, and there are lookouts and benches where you can stop for breaks and snacks along the way to make it a few hours’ outing.
 Don’t forget sunscreen, hats, and water, as there’s no shade through the wetlands section of the park.
-Get directions to the Huntley Meadows here.August 2020 Update: The park is open, but facilities, including the Visitor Center remain closed.
+Directions to Huntley Meadows are available on the website.
+October 2020 Update: The park is open, but facilities, including the Visitor Center remain closed.

 George Washington’s old digs, sprawling along the banks of the Potomac across the river from DC, offer a history lesson, some of the best views around, and a good time all in one.
 Get a glimpse into the life of the first POTUS by touring the Mansion and other buildings, several gardens, and a four-acre working farm on the estate.
 Staff dressed in costume roam the estate and tell stories about the old days.
 That’s often a favorite for kids along with the stables, seeing the farm animals, and generally getting an idea of what life was like over 200 years ago.
 Don’t miss a stroll on the Mansion’s east lawn — the stretch of green grass right along the water offers a beautiful lookout over the Potomac.
 Admission is $20/adult, $12/ages 6-11, free for children 5 and under.
-August 2020 Update: All outdoor areas at Mount Vernon and the museum are open (with limited capacity), and the Mansion is closed.
+October 2020 Update: All outdoor areas at Mount Vernon, the museum (with limited capacity), and parts of the Mansion are open.

 This public display garden in Wheaton is beautiful any time of year with spectacular blooms in the spring, the Wings of Fancy butterfly exhibit in the summer, brilliant foliage during fall, and holiday lights in the winter.
 Along with many incredible plant and flower collections there’s a turtle pond, a children’s garden complete with gnome hut and tree house, and plenty of open space for roaming and enjoying the scenery.
 Admission is free, though there is a fee for Wings of Fancy.
-August 2020 Update: Brookside Garden is open, but the Visitor Center and indoor areas are closed.
-There is no Wings of Fancy exhibit this year.
+October 2020 Update: Brookside Gardens is open, but the Visitor Center and indoor areas are closed.

 East Potomac Park | Hains Point